CMA Full-time

 Health First

-Job Requirements POSITION SUMMARY The Certified Medical Assistant provides and ensures patients receive whole care in all aspects of an office visit, regarding intake, test results, screenings, labs, medication administration, closure of care gaps while delivering excellent customer service to the patients, families and other care Providers, focusing on patient-centered care.
-PRIMARY ACCOUNTABILITES Accurately prepares and performs point of care testing such as urine dipstick, blood glucose, etc. Performs clinical intake to include vital signs, medical history, surgical history, social history, and verification of patient’s current medications.
-Prepares and administers medications as ordered by provider utilizing the “6 Rights” of Medication Administration, to include documentation and coding.
-Controlled substances, insulin and allergy doses must be checked by a Licensed Practical Nurse (LPN), Registered Nurse (RN) or Licensed Practitioner.
-Assists in stocking and orders supplies as well as maintains equipment and coordinates medical supply ordering with site manager.
-Prepares patients for examination and have pre-work available for provider as directed, to include notes, diagnostic test results and imaging.
-Prepares and performs point of care testing and/or specimen collection as directed by provider.
-Tracks and communicates to patients, labs, and diagnostic studies results, as directed by the provider through phone calls, portal messages or Electronic Medical Record (EMR) buckets.
-Communicates to Licensed Practitioners on abnormal findings retrieved from the lab, imaging, specialty offices, etc. and completes accurate documentation.
-Follows safety processes and policies including applying proper infection prevention procedures, maintaining a clean environment and equipment, to ensure proper care is given.
+Job Requirements POSITION SUMMARY Provides and ensures patients receive whole care in all aspects of an office visit, regarding intake, test results, screenings, labs, medication administration, closure of care gaps (additional duties as assigned) while delivering excellent customer service to the patients/families and other care providers, focusing on patient-centered care.
+PRIMARY ACCOUNTABILITES Accurately prepares and performs point of care testing such as urine dipstick, blood glucose, etc. Perform clinical intake to include vital signs, medical history, surgical history, social history, and verification of patient’s current medications.
+Prepare and administer medications as ordered by provider utilizing the “6 Rights” of Medication Administration, to include documentation and coding.
+Controlled substances, insulin and allergy doses must be checked by LPN, RN or provider.
+Assist in stocking and ordering of supplies as well as maintenance of equipment.
+Coordinates medical supply ordering with site manager.
+Prepare patients for examination and have pre-work available for provider as directed, to include notes, diagnostic test results and imaging.
+Prepare and perform point of care testing and/or specimen collection as directed by provider.
+Track and communicate to patients, labs, and diagnostic studies results, as directed by the provider through phone calls, portal messages or EMR buckets.
+Communicates to physician abnormal findings retrieved from the lab, imaging, specialty offices, etc. and completes accurate documentation.
+Follow safety processes and policies including applying proper infection prevention procedures, maintaining a clean environment and equipment, to ensure proper care is given.
 Complete and document adverse events, infection control and quality control measures as required.
-Complies with office policy and procedure, Occupational Health and Safety Administration (OSHA) Standards and Health Insurance Portability and Accountability Act (HIPAA) Privacy Regulations as Deliver excellent customer service to the patients/families and other care providers.
-Maintains patient flow after check ins and discuss’ patient flow with Licensed Practitioner according to urgency and daily patient load.
-Occasionally provides coverage in other areas of Hospital Division or office to support other departmental needs including patient registration, payment collections, patient checkout and appointment scheduling.
+Complies with office policy and procedure, OSHA Standards and HIPAA Privacy Regulations as Deliver excellent customer service to the patients/families and other care providers.
+Maintains patient flow after check in.
+Discuss patient flow with physician according to urgency and daily patient load.
+Ability to assist more than one provider at a time.
+May provide coverage in other areas of medical group or office to support other departmental needs including patient registration, payment collections, patient checkout and appointment scheduling.
 Complies with all office policy and procedures, OSHA Standards and HIPAA Privacy Regulations as stated in HIPAA Policy and Procedure Manual.
-Answers internal and external customer phone calls and direct messages to the appropriate individuals.
-Ensures all documentation is complete and documented in the Electronic Medical Record.
+Answer internal and external customer phone calls and direct messages to the appropriate individuals.
+Ensure all documentation is complete and documented in the Electronic Medical Record.
 Act as a liaison between support services and other clinical divisions.
-Provides customer follow up and education to ensure customer’s participation in their care and showing respect for their needs.
+Provide customer follow up and education to ensure customer’s participation in their care and showing respect for their needs.
 Adjust communications to meet the customer’s needs, expectations, age, culture, and individual differences.
-Work Experience MINIMUM QUALIFICATIONS Education: High School Diploma or equivalent.
-Technical Diploma in Medical Assisting.
-Work Experience: None Licensure: None Certification: American Heart Association Basic Life Support (AHA BLS) Healthcare Provider Completion Card prior to start date and maintained.
-Work Experience in Lieu of Education: Six (6) months or more in related clinical experience in lieu of Technical Diploma.
-Skills/Knowledge/Abilities: Proficient in Microsoft Office – Outlook, Word, Excel, PowerPoint.
-Must be able to pass colorblind testing to perform point-of-care (POC) tests requiring color change.
+Work Experience MINIMUM QUALIFICATIONS Education: Technical Diploma in Medical Assisting.
+Work Experience: None Licensure: Medical Assistant Certification (CMA) in the State of Florida.
+Certification: American Heart Association Basic Life Support (AHA BLS) Healthcare Provider Completion Card prior to start date and maintained.
+Skills/Knowledge/Abilities: Must be able to pass colorblind testing to perform point-of-care (POC) tests requiring color change.
 Strong customer service skills including knowledge of recovery techniques.
 Knowledge of Medical Terminology.
-Ability to assist more than one provider at a time.
-PREFERRED QUALIFICATIONS Work Experience: One (1) year of experience working as a Medical Assistant.
-Certification: Certified Medical Assistant (CMA) certification.
+Keyboarding skills.
 PHYSICAL REQUIREMENTS Physically agile; may require walking, standing, running, bending, stooping, kneeling, climbing, or crouching frequently.
 May occasionally include lifting or moving objects up to 50 pounds, with or without assistance.
 May require moving in different positions to accomplish tasks in various environments including tight and confined spaces, including reaching out and above shoulders, or overhead.
 May lift, turn, pull, push, or ambulate people and/or equipment with or without assistance up to 90% of the assigned shift.
 May be exposed to inside and outside environments with varied temperatures, air quality, lighting, and/or low to loud noise.
 May require working with biohazards such as blood/body fluids and airborne particles following OSHA and CDC guidelines.
 Communicating with others to exchange information.
 Visual acuity and hand-eye coordination to perform tasks.
-Workspace may vary from open to confined.
 May require travel to various facilities within and beyond county perimeter; may require use of personal vehicle.
 Benefits ABOUT HEALTH FIRST At Health First, diversity and inclusion are essential for our continued growth and evolution.
 Working together, we strive to build and nurture a culture that recognizes, encourages, and respects the diverse voices of our associates.
 We know through experience that different ideas, perspectives, and backgrounds create a stronger and more collaborative work environment that delivers better results.
 As an organization, it fuels our innovation and connects us closer to our associates, customers, and the communities we serve.
+Schedule : Full-Time Shift Times : 730am_600pm Paygrade : CMA